 7. Stay hydrated

 Aim for 2-3 litres of fluids each day in race week and consider adding HIGH5 ZERO tablets to get the essential electrolytes you will need during the race.
-Also try to avoid caffeine in the 48 hours before as this can help maximize the effects of any caffeine you take on board on race day.
+Also try to avoid caffeine in the 48 hours before as this can help maximise the effects of any caffeine you take on board on race day.
+You need a good, energy-filled breakfast 2-3 hours before the race.
+And for more tips on pre-marathon nutrition, don't miss out on our comprehensive pre-marathon eating guide.

 8. Have a good breakfast